-In 2015, Oregonians deducted about 2.5 billion of that was in property taxes.
+In 2015, Oregonians deducted about $5.9 billion in state and local taxes from their federal taxes, according to the nonpartisan Legislative Revenue Office.
+About $2.5 billion of that was in property taxes.

 But the proposed changes to deductions may not necessarily mean higher taxes altogether.
 The bill also proposes a broad range of adjustments to federal taxes, such as increases in the standard deduction and the child tax credit.

 What you pay will depend on a number of factors, including how much you make, where you live, whether you itemize your deductions or opt for the standard deduction, and whether you are planning to buy a new home.

 The plan also shrinks the number of individual income tax brackets from seven to four.

 Here are some of the other proposed changes in the plan, which is being billed as

 The “Tax Cuts and Jobs Act” would also:

 • Create a new 25 percent tax rate for pass-through businesses, such as sole proprietorships, partnerships and S corporations.

 • Reduce the corporate tax rate from 35 percent to 20 percent.

 • Eliminate the estate tax after six years.